mmlacak/crochess/docs/source/libcc/ccsetupboard.rst

     Function returning setup for a board, based on a given variant.

     :param ve: A variant.
-    :returns: Pointer to setup if successful, :c:`NULL` otherwise.
+    :returns: Pointer to setup if successful, :c:data:`NULL` otherwise.

 .. c:function:: bool cc_setup_board_has_piece( CcVariantEnum ve, CcPieceEnum pe )